 - a very nice tourist-type historical pamphlet that describes the history of northeast Lexington with a strong emphasis on the history of the horse industry in this area.
 This pamphlet would describe the contents of IMMAG but more.
-It would also describe such sites as: Thoroughbred Park, the Public Library display, Isaac Murphy's house along 3rd St, Charles Young Center, the Lyric Theatre, the site of the Lexington Association race track, the 7th St African Cemetery No.2, the new school, the Horse Park, and Keeneland to name a few. - A documentary film about Northeast Lexington that would expand upon the information within the brochure - Development of community tours that would guide people from Thoroughbred Park to Isaac Murphy Memorial Park and then throughout the community identifying such sites as the old race course, historical houses landmarks and could conclude at the downtown Public Library display of horses and jockeys - Historical markers placed at different locations around the community telling the story of individual, an event, or an experience. - Streets in the new Hope 6 housing development named after African American jockeys - Interactive Connections with the new school in particular and also connections with the Charles Young Center, the Lyric, 7th Street Cemetery. - Community theatre and retail shops centered around history and art.
+It would also describe such sites as: Thoroughbred Park, the Public Library display, Isaac Murphy's house along 3rd St, Charles Young Center, the Lyric Theatre, the site of the Lexington Association race track, the 7th St African Cemetery no.2, the new school, the Horse Park, Keeneland to name a few. - A short documentary film about Northeast Lexington that would expand upon the information within the brochure - Development of community tours that would guide people from Thoroughbred Park to Isaac Murphy Memorial Park and then throughout the community identifying such sites as the old race course, historical houses landmarks and could conclude at the downtown Public Library display of horses and jockeys - Historical markers placed at different locations around the community telling the story of individual, an event, or an experience. - Streets in the new Hope 6 housing development named after African American jockeys - Interactive Connections with the new school in particular and also connections with the Charles Young Center, the Lyric, 7th Street Cemetery. etc. - Plays performed and written by youth, residents and others about historical themes or individuals - Retail shops centered around history and art.